Kapingamarangi

 Kapingamarangi is an atoll and a municipality in the state of Pohnpei of the Federated States of Micronesia.
-It is by far the most southerly atoll or island of the country and of the Caroline Islands, 300 km south of the next southerly atoll, Nukuoro, and 740 km southwest of the main island of Pohnpei state; it forms a Polynesian outlier.
+It is by far the most southerly atoll or island of the country and the Caroline Islands, 300 km south of the next southerly atoll, Nukuoro, and 740 km southwest of the main island of Pohnpei state; it forms a Polynesian outlier.

 The total area of the atoll, including the lagoon, is 74 km2.
-Out of this, 1.1 km2 is land area, spread over 33 wooded islets on the eastern side of the atoll, three of which host the population of about 500 people.
-The western reef rim of the atoll is almost submerged at high water.
+Out of this, 1.1 km2 is land area, spread over 33 wooded islets on the eastern side of the atoll, three of which host a population of about 500 people.
+The western reef rim of the atoll is almost submerged in high water.

 Kapingamarangi is the southernmost point of Micronesia.

 Population

 Kapingamarangi has a population of about 500 (as of 2007).
-Several hundred Kapingamarangi people also live in Porakied village in Pohnpei.
+Several hundred Kapingamarangi people also live in Porakied village in Kolonia, Pohnpei.
 Their language is Polynesian.
 The main industry is fishing.

 Touhou Island, which reaches a height of 35 in and is connected to Welua Island (Ueru Island) in the north by a causeway, is the capital of the municipality, the center of population and the home of a native chief.
 Most of the population resides on these two islets, plus the remnant on Taringa (south of Touhou), although many of the remaining islets are used for growing fruit and vegetables.

 History

 The first recorded sighting by Europeans was by the Spanish expedition of Hernando de Grijalva in 1537, who charted it as Los Pescadores (Island of the Fishermen in Spanish, not to be confused with Pescadores Islands).
 This discovery was referred by a contemporary, the Portuguese António Galvão, governor of Ternate, in his book Tratado dos Descobrimentos of 1563.

 In the 19th century it was charted as Greenwich and Pikaram by the English, and Constantine by the French.
 The first European ship entered the lagoon and established direct contact with the islanders in 1877.
-When the Japanese empire assumed control of Micronesia from the German empire in 1914, shipping, trade, and travel became more common to the islanders.
+When the Empire of Japan assumed control of Micronesia from the German empire in 1914, shipping, trade, and travel became more common to the islanders.

 The island was attacked by U.S. Navy long-range bombers during World War II.
 Two Japanese ships are listed on a wreck diving website.